AdaMartin18010/haskell/docs/analysis/Haskell_Rust_Lean/Theorems_Proofs/README.md

 6. Prawitz, D. (1965).
 Natural deduction: A proof-theoretical study.
 Almqvist & Wiksell.
 7. Gentzen, G. (1935).
 Untersuchungen über das logische Schließen.
 Mathematische Zeitschrift, 39(1), 176-210.
 8. Coquand, T., & Huet, G. (1988).
 The calculus of constructions.
 Information and Computation, 76(2-3), 95-120.
+9. de Bruijn, N. G. (1972).
+Lambda calculus notation with nameless dummies, a tool for automatic formula manipulation, with application to the Church-Rosser theorem.
+Indagationes Mathematicae, 34(5), 381-392.
+10. Howard, W. A. (1980).
+The formulae-as-types notion of construction.
+To H. B. Curry: Essays on Combinatory Logic, Lambda Calculus and Formalism, 479-490.

 ## 7.15 批判性小结 Critical Summary